 Linwood home prices are not only among the most expensive in Kansas, but Linwood real estate also consistently ranks among the most expensive in America.

-Because occupations involving physical labor dominate the local economy, Linwood is generally considered to be a blue-collar town.
-53.54% of the Linwood workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Linwood, you'll notice that it is more blue-collar than most other communities in America.
+53.54% of Linwood’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Linwood is a city of construction workers and builders, service providers, and managers.
 There are especially a lot of people living in Linwood who work in business and financial occupations (9.60%), healthcare (7.58%), and office and administrative support (5.56%).

-Linwood is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Linwood is a great place for families with children to consider.
+First of all, many other families with children live here, making Linwood a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Linwood has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Linwood’s overall crime rate is lower than average for the country.

 The education level of Linwood citizens is a little higher than the average for US cities and towns: 22.49% of adults in Linwood have at least a bachelor's degree.